How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Relation between Graph Heterophily Model Robustness

-We provide the proof in App.~\ref{app:proof-thm2}; note that for $\alpha = {1}/{(1+d)}$, the two layers are the same: $f(\matA,\matX;\alpha) = f_s(\matA,\matX)$.
-Theorem~\ref{thm:2} shows that an increase to the weights of ego-embedding improves the robustness of the GNN $f$ for a homophily ratio {$h > {1}/{|\setY|}$}.
-Though aggregators and encoders are stylized in the theorem, the empirical analysis in \S\ref{sec:exp-benchmark-study} confirms that GNNs with more advanced aggregators and encoders also benefit from separate aggregators.
-Specifically, we find that such GNNs outperform methods without this design by up to 33.33\% and 48.88\% on homophilous and heterophilous graphs, respectively, while performing comparably on clean datasets.
+We provide the proof in App.~\ref{app:proof-thm2}; note that for $\alpha = {1}/{(1+d_a)}$, the two layers are the same: $f(\matA,\matX;\alpha) = f_s(\matA,\matX)$.
+Theorem~\ref{thm:2} shows that an increase to the weights of ego-embedding {(manually or through training)} improves the robustness of the GNN $f$ for a homophily ratio {$h > {1}/{|\setY|}$}.
+Though aggregators and encoders are stylized {in this \emph{simple} instantiation of the design} in the theorem, the empirical analysis in \S\ref{sec:exp-benchmark-study} confirms that GNNs with more advanced aggregators and encoders, {which we will discuss next}, also benefit from separate aggregators.
+Specifically, we find that such GNNs outperform methods without this design by up to 40.00\% and 48.88\% on homophilous and heterophilous graphs, respectively, while performing comparably on clean datasets.

+\paragraph{Instantiations of the design on GNNs} We demonstrate how the heterophilous design outlined in Eq.~\eqref{eq:design1} is instantiated in various GNN models, which are used in our empirical evaluation in \S\ref{sec:exp}.
+In particular, we highlight how these GNN architectures allow separate aggregations of the ego- and neighbor-embeddings. \begin{itemize} \item In \textbf{H$_2$GCN}~\cite{zhu2020beyond}, a final representation is computed for each node $v\in \vertexSet$ through $\mathbf{r}_{v}^{(\mathrm{final})} = \texttt{CONCAT}(\mathbf{r}_{v}^{(0)}, \mathbf{r}_{v}^{(1)}, ..., \mathbf{r}_{v}^{(K)})$, where $\mathbf{r}_{v}^{(0)}$ is the non-linear ego-embedding of node features and $\mathbf{r}_{v}^{(k)}$ are the intermediate representations aggregated in the $k$-th layer, where $k \in (1, ..., K)$.
+By interpreting the update rule's $\texttt{CONCAT}$ as the $\texttt{ENC}$ operation, $\texttt{AGGR1}$ as the skip connection to the ego-embedding of node features, and the concatenation of the intermediate representations as $\texttt{AGGR2}$, the ego- and neighbor-embeddings are separately aggregated as stated in the design.